-We register men and maintain a system that, when authorized by the President and Congress, rapidly provides personnel in a fair and equitable manner while managing an alternative service program for conscientious objectors.
+We register men and maintain a system that, when authorized by the President and Congress, rapidly provides personnel to the Department of Defense in a fair and equitable manner.
+Our mission includes managing an alternative service program for conscientious objectors.

 - publicaffairs@sss.gov

-- 1515 Wilson Blvd Arlington, VA
+- ₱ 1515 Wilson Blvd Arlington, VA

 -  sss.gov

-- - @sss_gov

-- © @sss_gov
+- @sss_gov @sss_gov

-- f @SSSregistration
+- f @SSSregistration & @sss_gov

 - /usselectiveservicesystem